ucscXena/gitbookdocs/technical-documentation/metadata-specification-1.md

 **"size"** an array of intergers.
 Image size in pixels.

 **"offset"** an array of intergers.
-Image offset in pixels.
-The offset converts spatial map coordinate to its corresponding pixel position in the full-resolution image.
+Image offset in pixel unit in this image in x and y dimention.
+See below for conversion from spatial coordinate values in map to pixel position in this image.

 **"image\_scalef"**: floating point number.
-A scaling factor that converts pixel positions in the original, full-resolution image to pixel positions in this image.
+A scaling factor that converts spatial coordinate values in the spatial map (e.g. pixel or micrometer) to the pixel unit in this image.
+It works together with the "offset" parameter to convert spatial coordinate values in the spatial map to the actual pixel positions in this image.
+* pixel_in_image_x =  image_scalef * spatial_coordinate_x + offset_x
+* pixel_in_image_y =  image_scalef * spatial_coordinate_y + offset_y

 Example, map without image

 ```javascript